 Where to get tags

-- Gamefish tags are available from your local fishing club or the NZ Sport Fishing Council at cost.
-For the stainless steel date tags this is $4.00 each.
+- Gamefish tags are available for purchase from your local sport fishing club or the NZ Sport Fishing Council.

 - Tag applicator tips are available from some sports shops or on line.